OraOpenSource/apex-diff/README.md

 This projects requires that [SQLcl](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) (_Sep 23, 2015 or above_) is installed.
 It is used for its ability to quickly output queries in JSON format and cursor support.

 Mac users can find additional information on how to install and configre SQLcl [here](http://www.talkapex.com/2015/04/installing-sqlcl.html).

+To find the current version of SQLcl, simply run SQLcl and it will be displayed.
+Minimum required version is `SQLcl: Release 4.2.0.15.265.1501 RC`.

 ## Node.js
 Node.js version 0.12.x or greater is required.
 To find your current version run: